Photograph Album -

 Braddock Carnegie Library, Braddock, Pa.

-The Carnegie Library of Braddock, Pennsylvania was the first Carnegie Library built in the United States, in 1889, second in the world(after a Carnegie Library was built in Andrew Carnegie's home town of Dunfermline, Scotland in 1881).
+The Carnegie Free Library of Braddock, Pennsylvania was the first Carnegie Library built in the United States, in 1889, second in the world(after a Carnegie Library was built in Andrew Carnegie's home town of Dunfermline, Scotland in 1881).
 Braddock was also home to Andrew Carnegie's first major steel mill, the Edgar Thomson Works.
 Andrew Carnegie felt an obligation to provide his employees, and their families, a library, music hall, gymnasium, and swimming pool; hence, he also arranged an endowment to operate this library.
 Both the Library and the Edgar Thomson Works(now part of the Mon Valley Works of the U.S. Steel Group, USX Corporation) are still active today.

 The first three photographs show the Library entrance.
 Photographs 4 and 5 show the Music Hall entrance.
 Photograph 6 is an aerial view of the Borough of Braddock, showing the Edgar Thomson Works immediately behind the Braddock Locks(on the Monongahela River).